 Our pediatric dentists will always do their best to try to save baby teeth as it is important that they be shed naturally rather than lost too soon due to decay.
 This is because baby teeth help maintain the correct spaces for adult teeth to erupt normally, and if they have to be extracted early this can lead to the space closing up, resulting in the adult tooth emerging crooked or out of alignment.

-Occasionally a pulpotomy may not be suitable for a badly decayed tooth, and your dentist might have no other choice but to extract it.
+Occasionally a pulpotomy procedure in children may not be suitable for a badly decayed tooth, and your dentist might have no other choice but to extract it.